Man offers $1,000 reward in video targeting Muslim students

 Mr. Woodland said the board has alerted police to the presence of the video, and a memo has been circulated among schools asking them to be “extra vigilant … and that the invasion of privacy is not appropriate.”
 Students at the board have also been circulating an e-mail, warning each other of the video’s presence.

-“Our greatest concern is that Muslim students will feel targeted and it creates an environment that isn’t safe,” Mr. Woodland said.
+“Our greatest concern is that Muslim students will feel targeted, and it creates an environment that isn’t safe,” Mr. Woodland said.

-The video posted on YouTube by Kevin Johnston of the online publication, The Freedom Report, has him encouraging students to “sneak a camera” into the Muslim prayer service and if he finds any hate speech, he would provide that student with a $1,000 cash reward.
+The video posted on YouTube by Kevin Johnston of the online publication The Freedom Report has him encouraging students to “sneak a camera” into a Muslim prayer service and, if he finds any hate speech, he would provide that student with a $1,000 cash reward.

 “I’m going to give you cash, my own savings, if you get us the evidence that we need to put these kids, and the imams and [Peel board chair] Janet McDougald in jail for hate speech and inciting hatred in our public schools, which are supposed to be centres of education and free thought, not mosques,” he said in the video.